RiccardoRobb/AWS-Academy-Cloud-Foundations/README.md

   CAF allows to structure the selection and implementation of security controls that meet the organization's needs.

 * **Operations** \
-  Define current operationg procedures, in order to identify the process changes and training that are needed to implement successful cloud adoption.
+  Define current operation procedures, in order to identify the process changes and training that are needed to implement successful cloud adoption.

 -----------------------